-The lower green line is the neutral position where all the risers are of the same length.
-For take off and good inflation behaviour we recommend setting the trimmers between the two green lines.
-When set to the lower green line, the wing inflates smoothly and cleanly, slightly slower than when set to the upper green line but the wing generates more lift, requiring less speed for take off.
-This setting is recommended for lower powered engines, high wing loadings or high altitude take offs.
-At the upper green line, the wing inflates slightly faster.
+The green line is the neutral position where all the risers are of the same length, this is the recommended take off setting.
+When set lower, below the green line the wing still inflates smoothly and cleanly, just slightly slower than when set to the green line, however the wing generates more lift, requiring less speed for take off.
+Setting the trimmers slower is recommended for lower powered engines, high wing loadings or high altitude take offs.
 The 'best' setting depends on your own personal preference.